Pdawg-bytes/MSBand-Simulator/README.md

 # Building
 To build this app, you need the Windows10SDK 19041 installed and UWP support in Visual Studio 2022.
 That's all to build!

+# Installing
+Installing this app is quite simple.
+You need to first install the certificate in the zip folder to Local Machine > Trusted People.
+Now why do you need to do this, you may ask?
+Well that's because the UWP container needs the app to be launched by the shell correctly, and the certificate is a code signing measure.
+Anyway, after installing the certificate, double click the .APPX file, then click "Install".
+That should let you install and run the app!
+Enjoy!

 # Screenshots
 ![image](https://user-images.githubusercontent.com/83825746/188160224-fa26e31f-c9c9-4d78-b014-d22aa63d229b.png)
 ![image](https://user-images.githubusercontent.com/83825746/188160334-c12a2c2a-99db-4d31-be10-5bccd119e5e6.png)